 Also participating in this study were Dr. Arthur Marguerite, Amit Aharon-Steinberg, Dori.
 Halbertal, Dr. Kousik Bagani, Ido Marcus and Dr. Yuri Myasoedov of the Weizmann Institute of Science’s Condensed Matter Physics Department and John Birkbeck and Prof. David J. Perello of the University of Manchester.

-Prof. Eli Zeldov's research is supported by the David and Inez Myers Professorial Chair;and the Willner Family Leadership Institute for the Weizmann Institute of Science; he is head of the Joseph H. and Belle R. Braun Center for Submicron Research; and head of the Gruber Center for Quantum Electronics; his research is also supported by the Andre Deloro Prize for Scientific Research; the Leona M. and Harry B. Helmsley Charitable Trust; the Sagol Weizmann-MIT Bridge Program; and Goldfield Family Charitable Trust.
+Prof. Eli Zeldov's research is supported by the Willner Family Leadership Institute for the Weizmann Institute of Science; he is Head of the Joseph H. and Belle R. Braun Center for Submicron Research; and the Gruber Center for Quantum Electronics; his research is also supported by the Andre Deloro Prize for Scientific Research; the Leona M. and Harry B. Helmsley Charitable Trust; the Sagol Weizmann-MIT Bridge Program; and the Goldfield Family Charitable Trust.
+Prof. Zeldov is the incumbent of the David and Inez Myers Professorial Chair.